Logo

 Firstly the court will calculate the total assets owned by both parties, including property, shares, cars, jewellery, savings, furniture etc. This includes things you brought into the relationship, those acquired during the relationship and also those purchased after separation.

-Dealing with the complexities of property settlement is stressful but the consequences of not doing it properly can impact on the rest of your life.
+Dealing with the complexities of property settlement in Sydney is stressful but the consequences of not doing it properly can impact on the rest of your life.
 We are experienced negotiators, and will make sure that you get the best possible outcome.
+We are confident we can prove to you we are one of the best property settlement lawyers Sydney has to offer.

 Our services